max0x7ba/atomic_queue/README.md

 Move-only queue element types are fully supported.
 For example, a queue of `std::unique_ptr<T>` elements would be `AtomicQueue2B<std::unique_ptr<T>>` or `AtomicQueue2<std::unique_ptr<T>, CAPACITY>`.

+## Role Models
-A few other thread-safe containers are used for reference in the benchmarks:
+Several other well established and popular thread-safe containers are used for reference in the [benchmarks][1]:
 * `std::mutex` - a fixed size ring-buffer with `std::mutex`.
 * `pthread_spinlock` - a fixed size ring-buffer with `pthread_spinlock_t`.
 * `boost::lockfree::spsc_queue` - a wait-free single-producer-single-consumer queue from Boost library.